mr7brown/agb.github.io/pages/mydoc/style_guide/4_organization_and_ux/general_guidelines.md

 This style guide discusses [links and cross-references](/cross-references) and how they should be meaningful.
 The same can be said for the overall user experience and the navigation.

 * Place links in places where users would expect to find them.
-  * Home button in the top left of the `head`.
+  * Home button in the top left of the `Header`.
-  * Contact button, and extra site navigation on the top right of the `head`.
+  * Contact button, and extra site navigation on the top right of the `Header`.
-  * Links to social sites and copyright in the `footer`.
+  * Links to social sites and copyright in the `Footer`.
 * Use descriptive names for sidebar and header navigation.